arancepete243/arcgis-enterprise-sdk-resources/Samples/custom-data-feeds/mongodb-editing-polygons/providers/mongo-polygon-edits-provider/README.md

     Set `"editingEnabled": true`.

-2. Create a file called **mongo-config.json** in the **providers/mongo-polygon-edits-provider/** folder in the **provider/mongo-polygon-edits-provider/
+2. Create a file called **mongo-config.json** in the **providers/mongo-polygon-edits-provider/src** directory.
-    ** directory.
 Configure your MongoDB connection.
 The `connectString` in this sample assumes a locally running instance of MongoDB. **mongo-config.json** will look similar to this:

     ```json
         {